ANNOUNCEMENT/$5M Seed Round

 Full list of investors →

-AI is sloppy by default.
+AI code is sloppy by default.

 LLMs write correct code.
 Not good code.
 You fix it.
 They forget.
 You fix it again.
+The frustration loop continues.

 The promise was "AI writes code for you."